There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 “I do love email.
 Wherever possible I try to communicate asynchronously.
 I’m really good at email.”

 I find email to be a super-efficient form of communication.
 You can send an email from anywhere and instantly.
-I send out emails all the time on my smartphone.
-And I can whole-heartedly say it has made me much more efficient.
+I constantly send out emails with my smartphone at all hours of the day.

-So, I encourage everyone to get good and fast at writing emails.
-Especially since it’s a great way to keep a written record.
+I encourage everyone to get good and fast at writing emails.
+Especially, since it’s a great way to keep a written record.

 Just like any other skill though, email writing requires practice.
 Check out my article on how engineers can improve their email writing skills.